Plan the conversation carefully.

 Safety-Limit Finish

-This attachment page is for planning around secure communication, so it keeps one sentence ready while staying alert to facts that require outside support.
+This attachment page is for planning around how to state needs, wants, and feelings clearly, so it keeps one sentence ready while staying alert to facts that require outside support.
 In Practice Secure Communication, the reader is looking for a practical way to work with secure communication while staying respectful and clear.
 For secure communication, turn the attachment concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.
-If the facts around secure communication are bigger than wording, outside support matters more than a better sentence.
-For secure communication, the useful micro-decision is which one sentence about secure communication is worth saying first.
-Use the references in Practice Secure Communication as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
-The article asks the reader to notice what they can control around secure communication: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
-A line to adapt is: "The part I want to name is secure communication; the part I can leave out is the case I have been building in my head."
-The point of Practice Secure Communication is to reduce guessing, make the next move observable, and notice whether the response gives useful information.
+If the facts around how to state needs, wants, and feelings clearly are bigger than wording, outside support matters more than a better sentence.
+For how to state needs, wants, and feelings clearly, the useful micro-decision is which one sentence about how to state needs, wants, and feelings clearly is worth saying first.
+Use the references in How to State Needs, Wants, and Feelings Clearly as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
+The article asks the reader to notice what they can control around how to state needs, wants, and feelings clearly: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
+A line to adapt is: "The part I want to name is how to state needs, wants, and feelings clearly; the part I can leave out is the case I have been building in my head."
+The point of How to State Needs, Wants, and Feelings Clearly is to reduce guessing, make the next move observable, and notice whether the response gives useful information.

 Next route: choose a attachment follow-up only if it changes the reader's next decision.